 Typically an erect and hairy stem and an open textured crown, stout woolly branches and rounded dull green leaves.

 Easy to germinate and will grow successfully in most temperate to hot climates.

 Prefers a light well-drained soil in an open sunny position, drought and resistant to an occasional frost.

-Cortalaria seeds germinate readily, however they do have a hard outer coating which is impervious to water and generally germination will normally not occur unless the seed is scarified by abrading or pre-treated with boiling water first.
+Cortalaria seeds germinate readily, however, they do have a hard outer coating that is impervious to water and generally, germination will normally not occur unless the seed is scarified by abrading or pre-treated with boiling water first.

 General note: Seeds of many natives are dormant and require specific conditions or pre-treatment for germination.